zodac-personal/home_theatre/README.md

 - SonarQube
 - Tandoor

-### X-Authentik-* Headers (TBC)

-The following services can't be logged in using the local URL, as they require X-Authentik-* headers to be forwarded:

-- Ollama

 ### No Internal Auth

 The following services don't have any authentication of their own (or it is disabled), so the IdP is the only authentication: